 Care towards the end of life

-As you approach the end of your life, your care will focus on managing any symptoms of your pancreatic cancer, as well as supporting you emotionally and practically.
+As you approach the end of your life, your care will focus on managing any symptoms you have, as well as supporting you emotionally and practically.

 • Your care will aim to help you carry on doing the things you enjoy, and to live as well and as comfortably as possible.